kyouryuukunn/renpy-ActionEditor3/README.md

  Variable names in audio store are shown in this viewer.
  The music files should be automatically defined as these name.
  You can filter them by the text entered in the top-most text entry field.
- The completion feature is also availabe by tab.
+ The completion feature is also available by tab.

  When these textbuttons get focus and the music file is played.
- Pressing the textbutton add that to ActionEditor if the viewer is opened by ActionEditor.
+ Pressing the textbutton adds that to ActionEditor if the viewer is opened by ActionEditor.
  Otherwise, that name is outputted to the clipboard.

- Pressing clipboard buton at the bottom also outputs the filter string to clipboard
+ Pressing clipboard button at the bottom also outputs the filter string to clipboard

  ATL functions
 ================
- ATL_funcctions.rpy adds usefull functions which are intended to be used for function statement in ATL block.
+ ATL_funcctions.rpy adds useful functions which are intended to be used for function statement in ATL block.
 For more information, see that file.